matomo-org/matomo/plugins/ExampleLogTables/README.md

-**Rows with no `idsite` are global.** Neither table has one, which is honest for attributes that describe a person rather than their activity on one site — but it means one user id shares a row across every site, erasing that subject on one site removes the row while their visits on another site remain, and a group flagged by tracking on one site changes another site's archived metric.
+**Rows with no `idsite` are global.** Neither table has one, which is honest for attributes that describe a person rather than their activity on one site — but it means one user id shares a row across every site, erasing that subject on one site removes the row while their visits on another site remain, and a paying flagged by tracking on one site changes another site's archived metric.
 If your rows describe activity rather than a person, give them `idsite` and join on `idvisit`.

 **Retention reaches the rows but not the estimate.** Purging old raw data deletes visits, and deleting